mblue9/EuroBioC2024/content/abstracts/paper29.md

 ---
-title: "A mixed-cell control design to assess data processing in single-cell proteomics"
+title: "Bulk vs single-cell proteomics: is there a need for identification optimization?"
 tags: ["Poster"]
 type: "blog"
 draft: false